Employment Security Tax

 The Employment Security Tax section is responsible for providing assistance and information to employers concerning the Unemployment Insurance (UI) contributions program and for the collection of UI contributions.

 Alaska Department of Labor and Workforce Development takes fraudulent activities to collect UI benefits seriously.
-The CARES Act expressly states that if an individual obtains benefits through fraud, the individual is ineligible for any additional benefit payments, must re-pay the benefits and is subject to criminal prosecution.
+If an individual obtains benefits through fraud, the individual is ineligible for any additional benefit payments, must re-pay the benefits and is subject to criminal prosecution.
 DOLWD will vigorously pursue all fraudulent activities to the fullest extent of the law.

 If an individual refuses an offer of work because unemployment insurance pays more than their weekly wage, is asking to be laid off, or requests to have their hours reduced so they can collect UI benefits, they may be committing fraud.
 Employers should immediately report these activities for investigation.

 Employers may send the following information to the unemployment insurance office by email at email@example.com or by fax to (907) 375-9520:

 - Last four of the individual’s social security number if available and

 A representative will contact the business for additional information.